“I scheme Brazil will take it,” Rinzlo says as the taxi pulls away.

 “Yoh!”
 The driver laughs.

-“Driver, etche, why’re you laughing?
-This is my life we’re talking about here.”
+“Driver, etche, why’re you laughing?”
 Rinzlo sounds genuinely wounded in the back seat.

 “Ek sê niks, boeta.”
 The driver focuses on the road ahead.
 For once.